 Another goal of these guidelines is to provide a standardization that eliminates error sources in the comparison of different methods.
-The high number of methods to measure LAI and the variability in settings and evaluations for the more sophisticated optical methods seem to produce a confusing diversity of LAI-like quantities.
+The high number of methods to assess LAI and the multitude of possible settings and evaluations for the more sophisticated optical methods seem to produce a confusing diversity of LAI-like quantities.
 The guidelines are designed to clarify relationships between the different methods and quantities in use.

-The main goal of these guidelines is that they are understandable for the reader and provide sufficient information for experts that plan and perform the measurements.
+The main goal of these guidelines is that they are understandable for the reader and provide sufficient information for experts that plan and perform the data collection.